-Don’t make these 2 big mistakes when running a contest… the two biggest problems that can cause your traffic-generating, list-building contest to absolutely flop!
+Don’t make the 2 biggest mistakes that most people make when running a contest… the two biggest problems that can cause your traffic-generating, list-building contest to absolutely flop!

 So, you’ve heard that running a contest is a great way to build your list.